-Gatherings are forbidden.
-However, it is still possible to protest, despite the pandemic.
-The right to protest is protected by charters of rights.
-Rules must be followed though.
+It is still possible to protest despite the pandemic.
+The right to protest is protected by both charters of rights.
+Public health measures must be followed though.
 Plus, the government has restricted places where protests against public health measures can take place.

 Protesting: A Fundamental Right

 The right to protest is protected by both the Quebec and the Canadian charters.
 The charters protect two fundamental rights: freedom of expression and freedom of peaceful assembly.
 In 2019, the Quebec Court of Appeal stated that these two freedoms create a right to protest.

-You can protest in the street, on the sidewalk, in a park, or in a public space because these are places for people to gather and express themselves publicly.
-In fact, the Court of Appeal struck down a municipal by-law that required either organizers or participants of a protest to tell police the route or the time and place of a protest.
+It is generally possible to protest in the street, on the sidewalk, in a park, or in a public space because these are places for people to gather and express themselves publicly.
+In fact, the Court of Appeal struck down a municipal by-law that required either protest organizers or participants to tell police the route or the time and place of a protest.
 The Court said this rule violated protected freedoms.